Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 M702
 </pre>

-In contrast to M701 this code is intended to unload the previously loaded filament from the selected tool.
+### Notes

 RepRapFirmware will do the following when called:

-1) Run the macro file "unload.g" in the subdirectory of the given material (e.g. /filaments/PLA/unload.g)
+* Run the macro file "unload.g" in the subdirectory of the given material (e.g. /filaments/PLA/unload.g)

-2) Change the filament name of the current tool, so it can be reported back to Duet Web Control
+* Change the filament name of the current tool, so it can be reported back to Duet Web Control

 ## M703: Configure filament

+After assigning a filament to a tool, this command may be used to run /filaments/\<filament name>/config.g to set parameters like temperatures, extrusion factor, retract distance.
+If no filament is loaded, the code completes without a warning.

 ### Parameters